weintraubje/weintraubje.github.io/_pages/cv.md

 Professional Experience
 ======
-* Jun.
+*  Equity Data Science at Eaton Vance: Jun.
 2020 - Jan.
-2021: Equity Data Science at Eaton Vance
+2021
   * Created Python scripts to automate cleaning and validation of equity factor datasets (gigabytes), capable of detecting and reporting errors and visualizing the distribution of the data.
   * Conducted exploration and preparation of alternative datasets for analysis, designing SQL queries to pull the specified data.
 Gave reports on significant factors and findings.
   * Wrote scripts to automate access to a stock data API, saving significant work hours.
   * Scraped data from SEC filings and EDGAR XML files to construct a novel factor dataset.

-* Aug.
-2019 - Present: Developer and Data Analyst at IDEA Venture Accelerator, Northeastern University
+* Developer and Data Analyst at IDEA Venture Accelerator, Northeastern University: Aug.
+2019 - Present
   * Led the data analytics group, coordinating meetings on the design of a Salesforce KPI website.
 Using Dash for Python, implemented requests described by key stakeholders to create a website that dynamically generates analytics of ventures and groups given user input.
   * Leveraged 10 years of unused historical venture data into a metric describing likelihood of burnout, allowing for additional attention to be paid to at-risk ventures.